 About your spine

-The spine contains over 120 muscles, around 220 individual ligaments and 100 joints.
-It supports the weight of your body, provides flexibility for movement and even protects the spinal cord.
-That’s why a spinal injury can limit your range of motion and cause extreme pain—both locally and in other parts of the body because of the many nerves connected to your spine.
+The spine supports the weight of your body, provides flexibility for movement and even protects the spinal cord.
+That’s why a spinal injury can limit your range of motion and cause extreme pain — both locally and in other parts of the body because of the many nerves connected to your spine.

 Symptoms and conditions

-- Disc herniations (a tear or leak in the cushion between the bones in your spine (vertebrae))
+- Disc herniation: a tear or leak in the cushion between the bones in your spine (vertebrae)

 - Congenital spinal anomalies